-During your child's final year at Primary School the Year Leader for Year 7 visits the school and meets future students and talks to class teachers and the Headteacher.
+During your child's final year at Primary School the Transition Manager visits the school and meets future students and talks to class teachers and the Headteacher.
 This is an important part of your child's introduction to Harrow Way.
 During this period the SENCO from Harrow Way also liaises with Primary Schools to discuss the requirements of those students with special needs.

-During the summer term Year 6 pupils will make at least one visit to the School for various activities.
-These important steps in Primary to Secondary transfer ensure that we get to know Year 6 pupils as well as possible before they join Harrow Way.
-This means that we can begin productive work immediately in September to maximise learning, and also ensure that students will experience a smooth and happy transfer from Primary to Secondary education.
+Throughout the summer term, the Deputy Headteacher in charge of transition and our Transition Manager have been working closely with our link primary schools.
+Circumstances permitting, the Head of Year 7 and the Transition Manager hope to visit pupils in their current schools as well as provide some meaningful activities so the children can get to know our school.
+We are also hopeful that some pupils will make at least one visit to Harrow Way.
+These important steps in Primary to Secondary transfer ensure that we get to know Year 6 pupils as well as possible before they join our school.
+Our aim, in spite of the difficult circumstances imposed by COVID-19, is that students will experience a smooth and happy transfer from Primary to Secondary education.